MetaMask/metamask-docs/wallet/get-started/run-development-network.md

 :::note
-When using a local development blockchain such as Ganache or [anvil](https://www.alchemy.com/dapps/foundry-anvil), your node must calculate gas in order to make transactions on MetaMask.
+When using a local development blockchain such as Ganache or [anvil](https://book.getfoundry.sh/anvil/#overview-of-anvil), your node must calculate gas to make transactions on MetaMask.
 :::